PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 > "The startup that generates $1M million in ARR by burning $2M is more impressive than one that does it by burning $5M.
 In the former case, it appears that **the market is pulling product out of the startup**, whereas in the latter case, the **startup is pushing its product onto the market**.
 VCs will make inferences about product-market fit accordingly."

 Sacks goes on to explain that burn multiple is useful because it's a catch-all metric.
-Multiple factors, such as costs, churn rate, growth, etc., will ultimately impact your burn multiple positively or negatively.
+Factors such as costs, churn rate, and growth, all impact your burn multiple positively or negatively.

 ### Burn multiple pros and cons